Mountain Walking in the Southern Alps of New Zealand

 Queenstown, New Zealand

-Join David Whyte, Te Ara Experiences, and 35 eclectic fellow travelers for four and a half days of mountain walking, poetry and conversation in the heart of the Southern Alps of New Zealand, centred on the beautifully situated town of Queenstown.
+Join David Whyte, Te Ara Experiences, and 35 eclectic fellow travelers for five days of mountain walking, poetry and conversation in the heart of the Southern Alps of New Zealand, centred on the beautifully situated town of Queenstown.
 The essential goal is to bring together the very personal sense of dedication in our work into a proper relationship with what the world is asking of us at this very crucial threshold in our human history.

 Te Ara translates from the Māori as 'pathway', evoking the dynamic of pilgrimage in all cultures.
 Though none of our individual journeys are the same, we all walk visible and invisible, parallel human paths that help us to understand each other and help us to help each other along the way.
 Part of the present necessity on the planet is bringing together our individual personal and cultural paths into a common planetary way forward.
 This will not be achieved through a bland mixng but through a mutually beneficial conversation between the best qualities found in our many different streams of inheritance.